Established in 1954, the nonprofit American Solar Energy Society (ASES) is the nation's leading association of solar

 Solar energy is the most efficient and sustainable source of renewable energy there is.
 Moving from a reliance on fossil fuels to a reliance on natural energy from the sun has numerous benefits.

 That is only a few them.
 Let's take a closer look at these benefits.
 The cost of solar energy is one of the biggest reasons why people either want or don't want to use the panels.
 On one hand, solar panels cost a bit to install.
-They have become significantly cheaper over the years, but it still requires that initial investment that some people just can't justify.
-On the other hand, it means never paying for electricity again (if the house is completely dependent on solar power) or at least lowering the electric bill dramatically.>
+Costs have become significantly cheaper over the years, but it still requires that initial investment that some people just can't justify.
+On the other hand, it means never paying for electricity again (if the house is completely dependent on a solar power systems) or at least lowering the electric bill dramatically.>

 Solar power should be looked at as an investment.
 Within a year's time, a set of solar panels can easily pay for itself.
 More money can be saved if you are able to install the panels yourself.
 The cost of solar panel installation is often as much as the panels themselves.

-The environmental impact of using solar panels is another extremely important factor.
+The environmental impact of using residential or commercial solar panels installations is another extremely important factor.
 However, unlike the price, there is no counter-reasoning for this point.
 Solar panels are better for the environment no matter how you look at it.
 It isn't depleting the limiting resources of the Earth and the production of electricity from solar panels does not create any harmful pollutants.

 Traditional electricity cannot make the same claims.
 Power plants are responsible for a large majority of the pollution that is damaging the planet.
 The are also steadily depleting the natural resources available.
 There is only a finite amount of fuel available on the planet.
 A point in time will come when a new source of energy must be used.
 Solar power is still the best solution.